CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 ### Task 3: Configure the application settings

+In this task, you’ll set up a Python virtual environment in Azure Cloud Shell, install the required libraries, and configure the application by updating the provided .env file with your project endpoint and model deployment details.

 1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

     ```